Roaring Twenties’ Fashion: The Allure of 1920s Fabrics

 Rayon As a newly developed synthetic fabric, rayon was widely embraced during the 1920s.
 It has a smooth, lustrous finish and drapes well.
 Rayon was a popular choice for day dresses, blouses, and skirts due to its affordability, versatility, and ability to mimic more expensive fabrics.

 Cotton Although less extravagant than silk or velvet, cotton fabric remained a staple during the 1920s.
-It is breathable, durable, and easy to care for.
+It is breathable, , and easy to care for.
 Cotton was used for daywear, such as tailored suits, shirtwaist dresses, and sportswear, reflecting the shift towards more relaxed and practical styles.

 During the 1920s, fabric choices played a significant role in defining the fashion of the era.
 Luxurious materials like silk and velvet added an air of refinement, while chiffon and rayon brought a sense of modernity and innovation to women’s clothing.
 Cotton, on the other hand, catered to the growing demand for comfort and practicality in everyday wear.